 Please do not include appendices.
 Lengthy data may be submitted in a separate document for consideration as linked Supplemental Materials.
 Acknowledgments are permitted.

 Funding and/or any Conflict of Interest by authors should be disclosed in a separate statement.
 If guidelines are required by a funding agency, please refer to the relevant reporting guidelines (e.g., CONSORT, PRISMA, SQUIRE) within the manuscript.

 All articles will be edited as necessary for content, style, clarity, grammar, and spelling.
 National spellings from all nations are recognized as authentic and will be accepted.

 Manuscripts containing reports of research conducted with animals or humans as participants must contain a statement that the project was approved (or deemed exempt) by an institutional review board.
 Authors should cite methods employed for protection of participants, including informed consent and assurances of confidentiality or anonymity.

 Include reference page(s) at the end of the document using the most current APA style format.
 References need to be complete and accurate.
 We prefer that you do not use reference management software.
 References to online materials are encouraged.
 When electronic references are used, follow APA guidelines for citing information.
 DOI links must be included whenever possible.

 Please try to avoid long URLs in the text (see example below).
 For readability purposes, the journal lists full information on the reference list and cites just author last name or (most often) the first 2-4 words of the webpage name and year in the text citation.
 When the article is published, links to the reference information and URL will be used.

-Here is an example from a recent OJIN article:
+Here is an example from an OJIN article: